darrenleeweber/scala-exercises/README.md

 class implements an inclusive interval, i.e. [a,b]; the scala library `Range` class implements an open ended interval, i.e. [a,b).
-The sequence of intervals are sorted by increasing values of the interval start (a default scala sort algorithm is used.)
+The sequence of intervals are sorted by increasing values of the interval start (a default scala sort algorithm is used, which calls java Array.sort, [2]).
 It then identifies skipped intervals by mapping every second pair of that sorted sequence into a new sequence of `Interval` or `Range`.
 The details of what constitutes a skipped interval depend on the assumption about the interval (closed or open ended); see the `Intervals` and `Ranges` classes for those details.